TarunPereddi/type-speed/README.md

 ## Overview

-Type-Speed is more than just a typing test.
-It's a comprehensive tool designed to help you measure and improve your typing speed and accuracy.
+Type-Speed is a comprehensive tool designed to help you measure and improve your typing speed and accuracy.
 With real-time feedback and statistics, you can track your progress and set new personal records.

 ## Tech Stack